CloudStar2077/Conduit-Container/README.md

 ## Usage

 In this Setup multi-stage-builds are used for the Dockerfiles, this ensures that the build environment is not included in the container, this keeps the storage space smaller and makes the deployments faster.
+There is a `Dockerfile` for the frontend and one for the backend.
+To prevent the backend from being directly accessible from the internet, which would pose a security risk, an Nginx reverse proxy is used.
+This acts as an intermediary, receiving incoming requests and forwarding them to the backend service.
+The settings for this are configured in the `nginx.conf`.
+For the Database there is a pre-built Docker image from the Docker Hub defined in the `docker-compose.yml`.